pinbo/getprimer/README.md

 # Usage
 ```
 getprimer.py
-	-i <sequence.fa>
+	-i <sequence.fa> : a fasta file with all sequences.
-	-p <GetPrimer path>
+	-p <GetPrimer path> : the folder of the present scripts for getprimer.py to locate muscle and primer3_core
-	-s <product min size>
+	-s <product min size> : default now is 50.
+Modify the script to change the default value.
-	-l <product max size>
+	-l <product max size> : default now is 150.
-	-g <target sequences: seqID1,seqID2>
+	-g <seqID1,seqID2> : target sequences, the sequence IDs in the fasta file which you want the primers to amplify.
-	-r <range limit: where the differences should be in the primer from 3' end, default 10>
+	-r <range limit> : where the differences should be in the primer from 3' end, default 10, because variations in the 5' do not count much for primer specification.
-	-o <output file name>"
+	-o <output file name>
-	-v <primer overlap region (such as intron): n1-n2,n3-n4>
+	-v <n1-n2,n3-n4> : primer overlap region (such as intron or exon-exon junction) to design genomic DNA specific or RNA specific primers.
   -h help
 ```
 1. Download the full depository to your computer (it has 64bit muscle and primer3_core working in Ubuntu 16.04).
 2. Recompile muscle or primer3_core from source if they do not work in your computer.
-Put them in the bin subfolder.
+Put them in the bin sub-folder.
 3. You should be able to use it.

+**Example**

+./getprimer.py -i sequence.fa -s 100 -l 500 -p . -g Chr-B2.2,Chr-B2.3 -v 59-60;300-400 -o primers_for_B2.2_2.3.txt

 # To-do
 1. Clean and optimize code